Astro-Sean/AutoPHoT/README.md

 ## Introduction

-The Automated Photometry of Transients (AutoPhOT) pipeline allows for rapid and automatic analysis of image data for transient events.
+The Automated Photometry Of Transients (AutoPhOT) pipeline allows for rapid, automatic analysis of fits images for transient events.

-The novel pipeline is built from the ground up, based on Python3 and makes use of Astropy packages.
-AutoPhOT is able to handle homogenised data from different telescopes and applies techniques such as image calibration, image subtraction and novel PSF fitting in an automated and intelligent way.
+The novel pipeline is built from the ground up, based on Python3 and makes use of Astropy packages and Numpy.
+No istance of IRAF or Python2 software is used.
+AutoPhOT is able to handle homogenised data from different telescopes and applies techniques such as image calibration, image subtraction, and novel PSF fitting in an automated and intelligent way.

 **Project is undergoing active development.
 AutoPhoT will include the Python executable code presented here, an interactive website with an accompanying API.
 Documentation is currently being written.
 Feedback is welcome.
 email: sean.brennan2@ucdconnect.ie**

 ## Developer notes

- * Colour terms still in testing/development and **not** in current build
+ * Colour terms still in testing/development and **not** in current build.
- * Currently astrometry.net, HOTPANTS and astoalign needs to be installed by USER.
+ * Astrometry.net and HOTPANTS needs to be installed by User (see below for details).
  * PSF selection will look for bright isolated sources, however this can lead to sources being selected near the image boundaries which can cause large errors, especially in IR bands.
  * Telescope header script can fail on some image types - If fits image has TELESCOP and INSTRUME it should execute okay.
- * Currently no Airmass correction
+ * Currently no airmass correction.
- * Image subtraction is somewhat rudimentary - Pipeline can produce clean subtractions but we suggest users to check all subtractions
+ * Image subtraction is somewhat crude - pipeline can produce clean subtractions reliably but we suggest users to check all subtractions.

 ## Installation